• Home

 • I was looking for apps that allowed you to generate AI images from a text prompt.
 Tools that have you upload a dozen of your photos and then spit out AI-generated portraits are fun (and normally built using Stable Diffusion), but they aren't the kind of general-purpose image generators I was considering.

 Aside from all that, I also considered how easy each AI image creator is to use, what kinds of controls and customization options it provides (for things like AI image upscale), what pricing model it has, and most important of all: how good were the results?
+The best AI image generators are now far less likely to create weird or impossible-looking things.

-I've been using and writing about text-to image generators since the original DALL·E launched, and about photography and art for more than a decade, so I'm pretty familiar with how all these tools work—and their various pros, cons, and weird behaviors.
+I've been using and writing about text-to image generators since the original DALL·E launched, and about photography and art for more than a decade, so I'm pretty familiar with how all these tools work—and their various pros, cons, and bonkers behaviors.
 But writing this article was actually the first time I've put so many AI image generators head-to-head with the same prompts.
 The results were fascinating, and I'm delighted to say all the apps on the list offer genuine reasons to use them.

 How to use AI image generation at work